Amendment C258 - West Melbourne Heritage Review

 Where can I find the proposed grading of my property?

-The proposed grading for properties included in Amendment C258 – West Melbourne Heritage Review can be found in the proposed incorporated document, Melbourne Planning Scheme Incorporated Document Amendment C258: Heritage Places Inventory 2017 (accessible version of this document here).
+The adopted grading included in Amendment C258 – West Melbourne Heritage Review can be found in the proposed incorporated document, Heritage Places Inventory 2020 Part A. To confirm the adopted grading of your property, please contact the Planning Policy Team on (03) 9658 9658.

 Where can I find the existing grading of my property?